OutHereGittinIt/TaskManager/README.md

 # TaskManager
 Task Manager written in MATLAB.
 Run the "TaskManager.m" script to start program.
-Use Buttons or keyboard shortcuts to add tasks and folder of tasks to your manager.
+Use Buttons or keyboard shortcuts to add tasks and task folders to your manager.